Last Updated: 8/21/21 – Acadia National Park Visitor Guide

-I have been to exactly half of the 46 National Parks in the continental United States, with plans to visit the remainder of the parks here and outside the 48 continental states.
+I have been to most of the National Parks in the continental United States, with plans to visit the remainder of the parks here and outside the 48 continental states.
 And I have plans to write about each and every one of those parks so that I can share with you my experiences and any tips I might have collected along the way.

 How to Get There